philchevaillot/public-verifiable-voting/README.md

 ## Security Model

-This architecture represents an initial security-oriented design, focusing on:
+This architecture represents a first iteration of a trust-minimized, publicly verifiable voting system, designed with security and auditability as primary constraints.

 - trust minimization (no single authority can alter or decrypt results)
 - public auditability (independent recomputation from the ledger)